oknozor/js_parser/README.md

 ### Examples :

-To get a string representation of the output AST run  on of the examples javascript file, or try with your own code :
+To get a string representation of the output AST run  one of the examples javascript file, or try with your own code :

 ```